Markus Zusevics

-Markus Zusevics (Markus Zuševics; born April 25, 1989) is an American football offensive tackle who is currently a free agent.
+Markus Zusevics (Markus Zuševics; born April 25, 1989) is an American former football offensive tackle.
 He played college football for Iowa from 2009 to 2011.
 He is of Latvian descent.

-Early years
+Early life

 Zusevics graduated from Prospect High School in Illinois in 2007.

 Professional career

 While bench pressing for the NFL Scouting Combine on February 24, 2012, Zusevics tore a pectoral muscle and missed most of the Combine workouts.

-New England Patriots

 On May 10, 2012, he was signed as an undrafted free agent by the New England Patriots.
-On August 26, 2013, he was placed on the injured reserve list and will miss the rest of the 2013 season.
+On August 26, 2013, he was placed on the injured reserve list and missed the rest of the 2013 season.

-New York Jets

-Zusevics was signed by the Jets on May 19, 2014 after trying out for the team during rookie minicamp.
+Zusevics was signed by the New York Jets on May 19, 2014, after trying out for the team during rookie minicamp.
 He was released on August 23, 2014.